scotsun/cwgan-medmnist/README.md

 `visualize_history` visualizes the training history of model.
 `compare_real_fake_by_class` compares real and fake images through a stratification by class labels.

+## `*ipynb` files
+The notebook files are code for experiments, FID calculations, and result visualization.

 # Appendix
 ## Fast FID
 *Note: this fast algorithm overestimate the FID calculated using a smaller fake image set*